pingcap/docs-cn/dev/faq/tidb.md

 #### Why does the OOM (Out of Memory) error occur frequently in TiKV?

 The memory usage of TiKV mainly comes from the block-cache of RocksDB, which is 40% of the system memory size by default.
 When the OOM error occurs frequently in TiKV, you should check whether the value of `block-cache-size` is set too high.
 In addition, when multiple TiKV instances are deployed on a single machine, you need to explicitly configure the parameter to prevent multiple instances from using too much system memory that results in the OOM error.

+#### Can both TiDB data and RawKV data be stored in the same TiKV cluster?

+No. TiDB (or data created from the transactional API) relies on a specific key format.
+It is not compatible with data created from RawKV API (or data from other RawKV-based services).

 ### TiDB test